 The PRA requires firms to carry out a TMTP recalculation at the end of every 24 months following the commencement of the transitional measure on 1 January 2016.
-The PRA has given HLAC permission to recalculate the TMTP as at 31 December 2017.
+The PRA has given HLAC permission to recalculate the TMTP as at September 2019 given the interest rate stress experienced across 2019.